 Mattel?
 Homaging their old properties in the Imaginext line?
 Who ever could have conceived such a crazy idea!

-Series 10 of the Imaginext blind bags featured an update based on the old Outer Space Men, but Series 11 brings in some things we actually remember existing.
+Series 10 of the Imaginext blind bags featured an update based on the old Adventure People, but Series 11 brings in some things we actually remember existing.
 For instance, the bag stamped with a "55" along the top edge features this pair of pink homunculi clearly based on the old MUSCLE toys.